 Suppose you are literate in a precise subject like the mathematical or natural sciences.
-Suppose you know how the communicative property works, how to factor polynomials, or the formulation of the quadratic equation.
-Suppose you know that atomic, relativity, or evolutionary theory are true beyond any reasonable doubt, that plate tectonics occupies a fundamental place in modern geology, or that the most recent report of the IPCC (the definitive international body on climate science made of thousands of climate scientists) says that the probability that humans are the main cause of global warming since the mid 20th century is between 95% and 100%.
+Suppose you know how the communicative property works, how to factor polynomials or the formulation of the quadratic equation.
+Suppose you know that atomic, relativity or evolutionary theory are true beyond any reasonable doubt, that plate tectonics occupies a fundamental place in modern geology, or that the most recent report of the IPCC (the definitive international body on climate science made of thousands of climate scientists) says that the probability that humans are the main cause of global warming since the mid 20th century is between 95% and 100%.

 Now suppose you encounter skeptics who doubt these scientific ideas.
 You are clearly right and they are scientifically illiterate about the scientific theory in question.
 (With the caveat that no knowledge is absolutely certain.)
 But what difference does it make?
 In a sense, it doesn’t seem to matter.
 They may get along better with their false beliefs than you do with your true ones.
-Whether they are flat earthists or climate change deniers they may be happy in their beliefs, and changing their mind may cause them cognitive dissonance.
+Whether they are flat earthers or evolution deniers they may be happy in their beliefs, and changing their mind may cause them cognitive dissonance.

 But in another sense, the truth does matter.
 If we want to build a bridge we will need mathematical principles; if we want to understand flu viruses we need evolutionary theory; if we want to find oil we need geology; if we want to make chemicals we’ll need to understand the periodic table; and if we want to understand climate change we need to know basic physics.
-It may not matter if people privately believe they can find oil by using tarot cards, build highway bridges out of duck tape, or cure disease with incantation; but if you really want to find oil, build secure bridges or fight disease you’ll need geology and engineering and modern medicine.
+It may not matter if people privately believe they can find oil by using tarot cards, build highway bridges out of duck tape, or cure disease with incantations; but if you really want to find oil, build secure bridges, or fight disease you’ll need geology and engineering and modern medicine.

 Thus we must distinguish between knowing what’s true and convincing others that something is true.
 Both are difficult.
 The first results from using the scientific method, from a careful and conscientious examination of the world.
 Scientists toil for years in their laboratories teasing a bit of truth out of reality and adjusting their beliefs on the basis of the evidence.
 (For more see Charles Sanders Pierce’s classic: “The Fixation of Belief.”)
-Convincing others is much more difficult, especially since many people cling to comfortable beliefs and intuitions, avoid cognitive dissonance, or are simply enjoy being contrary, argumentative, and disagreeable.
-Add selection bias and the various reasoning errors that humans are so prone to, and it easy to see why it is difficult to change a mind.
+Convincing others is much more difficult, especially since many people cling to comfortable beliefs and intuitions, avoid cognitive dissonance, or simply enjoy being contrary, argumentative, and disagreeable.
+Add selection bias and the various reasoning errors that humans are prone to, and it is easy to see why it is difficult to change a mind.